Akselmo/artificial-rage/README.md

 ## Howto compile for different platforms

-First, get same dependencies Raylib uses: https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux
+First, get the dependencies that Raylib uses: https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux

-This project uses [xmake](https://xmake.io/) build system.
-It is quite simple to use and should work for anyone.
+This project uses the [xmake](https://xmake.io/) build system.
+It is quite simple to use, and should work for anyone.

 * After installing xmake, just run `xmake` in the project root directory.